abhishekkumar2718/GSoC20/generation_number_v2.md

 This project aims to:
 - Move `generation`, `graph_pos` members of struct commit into a commit slab.
+- Examine methods to distinguish commit-graph with legacy generation number and generation number v2.
 - Update generation number to v2, modifying all places that reference or compute generation numbers.
 - Use generation numbers to speed up implementation of `--ancestry-path` and